isabella232/azureml-previews/previews/global-search/global-search.md

 > [!TIP]
 > * Filters search for exact matches of text.
 Use free text queries for a contains search.
 > * Quotations are required around values that include spaces or other special characters.
-> * If duplicate filters are provided, only the first will be recognized in search results.
+> * If duplicate *asset* filters are provided, only the first will be recognized in search results.
 > * Input text of any language is supported but filter strings must match the provided options (ex. submittedBy:).
 > * The tags filter can accept multiple key:value pairs separated by a comma (ex. tags:"key1:value1, key2:value2").